101ta28/stampfly-develop-enviroment/README.md

 2. Run `uv sync` to create a virtual environment and install the required packages.

 ### Installing Packages Offline

+Here, the explanation assumes that the package has already been downloaded from PyPI.

+By preparing the package in advance, you can set up the environment even in situations where online access is unavailable.

 1. Download the platformio package from [PyPI](https://pypi.org/project/platformio/#files).
    - The package will have a name like `platformio-x.x.x.tar`.